We are vegans who have come together to raise up some of the chronic issues we perceive operating in the vegan and nonhuman animal advocacy movements.

 As the movement evolves, and we continue to encounter issues that need to be identified, this bill is committed to also evolve.
 No one is perfect, and we are all (and should be) learning continuously because of this, we hope you will feel comfortable in getting in touch should you find something that needs to be clarified or edited on behalf of your own community.

-This bill was a collaboration between Julia Feliz, Carol J. Adams, Meneka Repka, and Carolyn Bailey.
+The vegan bill of consistent anti-oppression was a collaboration between Julia Feliz, Carol J. Adams, Meneka Repka, and Carolyn Bailey.

-Thank you to: Vittoria Lion, Karla Rosa Vargas, Winnie Kaur, and The Black Vegan Queer Diaries for your invaluable suggestions as we worked to finalize the bill.
+Thank you to: V Lion, KR Vargas, W Kaur, and The Black Vegan Queer Diaries for your invaluable suggestions as we worked to finalize the bill.

 This site is powered by: